metadata-research/yamz/README.md

   $ ./sea.py --config=.seaice --classify-terms

-2. Deploying to Production
+## Deploying to Production

-create a yamz.ini file in the yamz directory
+Create a `yamz.ini` file in the yamz directory.
+There is a template in the repository

     [uwsgi]
-    module = wsgi:app
+    module = ice:app

     master = true
     processes = 5